El río de las tumbas: Plot

 In the opening scene, a group of men in a pickup truck stop on a bridge and throw a man's body into the Magdalena River.

-Chocho, a mentally retarded man, discovers the body on the river bank.
+Chocho, a intellectually disabled man, discovers the body on the river bank.
 He tries to tell the mayor and a police sergeant what he has seen, but they do not listen to him.
 Chocho tells her sister, Rosa Maria, what he saw, and she asks the mayor to look into it.
 The sergeant, sent by the mayor, lifts the corpse from the river bank with the help of the town's beggar.

 The next day an investigator from the capital of the department arrives to determine the identity of the dead man.
 No one in the town knows the identity of the dead man, and the investigation ends.
 Rosa María invites the investigator to stay for a few more days as the town's festival (the Pitaya) is set to begin.

 A group, including the mayor, his secretary, the sergeant, and the investigator meet at Rosa María's bar, La Tatacoa.
 Víctor Manuel, a former guerilla who is dating Rosa Mria, enters the bar and begins to play the guitar.
 Another man invites Rosa Maria to dance, and Víctor Manuel hits the man, starting a bar fight.
 Víctor Manuel and others involved in the fight are locked up and fined.

 The town beggar discovers the truck that transported the dead man.
 He listens to its occupants talk about the dead man and the bad luck that he ended up on a shore near the town.